cyber-prophet/cy/README.md

   > tokens-investmint-status-table {flags} (neuron)

 Flags:
-  --h_liquid - retrun amount of liquid H
+  --h_liquid - return amount of liquid H
   --quiet - don't print amount of H liquid
   --height <Int> - a height to request a state on (default: 0) --sum